 Our strategy includes entering into and working on simultaneous flavor ingredient discovery and development programs across multiple markets.
-Although over the past year the number of our full-time employees has decreased, we may choose to increase headcount in the future in order to meet our strategic objectives.
-If our growth resumes, it will continue to place a strain on us, our management and our resources.
+We may choose to increase headcount in the future in order to meet our strategic objectives.
+If our growth continues, it will continue to place a strain on us, our management and our resources.
 Our ability to effectively manage our operations, growth and various projects requires us to continue to improve our operational, financial and management controls, reporting systems and procedures and to attract and retain sufficient numbers of talented employees.
 We may not be able to successfully implement these tasks on a larger scale and, accordingly, we may not achieve our research, development and commercialization goals.
 If we fail to improve our operational, financial and management information systems, or fail to effectively monitor or manage our new and future employees or our growth, our business would suffer significantly.
 In addition, no assurance can be made that we will be able to maintain adequate facilities to house our staff, conduct our research or achieve our business objectives.